Inkluzitron/Inkluzitron/README.md

   - `Inkluzitron` – Directory containing project.
     - `bin/` – Binaries.
     - `obj/` – *You don't need to know.*
+    - `Data/` - Classes that constitute the bot's data model.
+    - `Migrations/` - Code responsible for updating the database schema.
+It is generated automatically, do not edit these files manually.
     - `Extensions/` – Extension methods that can make your life easier.
     - `Handlers/` – Classes and methods for handling events. *You're probably not going to need them.*
     - `Modules/` – Classes and modules that handle commands, reactions, etc. *You're mostly going to implement your shiny new code here.*